-Your guests will be wowed by this gorgeous apple tart of roses, with a toasty walnut crust and a silky sweet maple custard filling.
+Your guests will be wowed by this gorgeous apple rose tart, with a toasty walnut crust and a silky sweet maple custard filling.
 And it’s gluten-free!

 Do you guys know Hip Foodie Mom?
 She’s one of my favoritest bloggers ever!

 This week she is moving herself and her whole family alllllll the way from Seattle, Washington to Madison, Wisconsin.

 Kind of a big deal.
 Far.
 And a whole different sort of scene.
 Not to mention climate.

 She’s kinda got her hands full right now, so I’ve been invited to fill in for the day!
 Woot!